-Motor vehicles are assessed as of October 1st and due in full July 1st of the following year.
+Motor vehicles are assessed as of October 1st and due in two installments July 1st and January 1st.

 Q. I sold this car - why am I getting a tax bill on it?

-A. If you have disposed of a vehicle prior to the end of the assessment period and not transferred license plates to another vehicle, you will need to provide proof of this to the Assessor's Office for a possible proration of this bill.
-If you transferred the license plates to another vehicle, credits will automatically be issued against the newer vehicle.
+A. If you have disposed of a vehicle prior to the end of the assessment period and not transferred license plates to another vehicle, you will need to provide proof of this to the Assessor's Office If you transferred the license plates to another vehicle, credits will automatically be issued against the newer vehicle.